A Team Approach to Hospice Care

-Hospice is based on a team approach to care allowing for you to choose how the different members of the team can best serve you.
+Hospice care is based on a team approach.
+Here’s how the different members of the Serenity team can best serve you.
+We take care of everything so you can focus on what matters.

 Jerrod Bush, RN, MS, CHPCA is the Administrator of Serenity Hospice Care.
 Jerrod is a Registered Nurse and Certified Hospice and Palliative Care Administrator with many years of hospice experience.
 He supervises and supports the other members of the hospice team and is always available to patients and their families.